BartoszBartmanski/BartoszBartmanski.github.io/_pages/about.md

 ## About

-I am a bioinformatician at Maria Zimmermann-Kogadeeva's group at European Molecular Biology Laboratory (EMBL) Heidelberg.
+I am a quantitative scientist at Maria Zimmermann-Kogadeeva's group at European Molecular Biology Laboratory (EMBL) Heidelberg.
 Previously, I was a research software engineer at Julio Saez-Rodriguez's group at the Joint Research Center for Computational biomedicine, while my PhD was at the [Mathematical